 - Learners should have an NQF Level 4 Qualification.

-Articulation: Learners with this qualification should be able to articulate vertically to an Advanced Certificate or a Diploma at NQF Level 6 in any of the related areas, such as finance, selling, real estate, insurance.
-Vertically, they should be able to articulate with any other qualification at NQF Level 5 with cross-cutting credits in the Knowledge Specifications.
+Articulation: Individuals with this qualification should be able to articulate vertically to an Advanced Certificate or a Diploma at NQF Level 6 in any of the related areas, including finance, selling, real estate and insurance.
+Vertically, they should be able to articulate with any other qualification at NQF Level 5 with cross-cutting credits in the knowledge specifications.